Founder & Lead Editor

 Special tech is minimal, as expected for the price.
 You've got the Phylon midsole, the generative traction pattern, and Nike's ‘Move to Zero' initiative, meaning the shoe is made with at least 20% recycled content by weight.

-Common durability issues aren't so much about the shoe falling apart, but more about functional limitations.
-The most cited problems are the poor upper breathability and a lacing system that struggles to provide adequate lockdown, leading to that annoying foot slippage.
+The common issues aren’t usually about it falling apart, but about how it performs.
+The biggest complaints are poor upper breathability and a lacing setup that struggles to lock the foot down, leading to annoying slippage.

 Comfort and Fit

-When it comes to comfort and fit, the Revolution 7 is a bit of a mixed bag, so listen up.
-Here’s the thing with sizing: the consensus is that the shoe tends to run a little small.
-I’d strongly recommend going half a size up from your usual Nike size to ensure you have a comfortable amount of room.
+Comfort and fit are a bit of a mixed bag.
+On sizing, the consensus is that the shoe tends to run a little small.
+Going half a size up from your usual Nike size is a common recommendation if you want more room.

 The width profile is interesting.
 The standard width can feel a bit restrictive for some, but Nike has thankfully offered this model in 'Wide' and 'Extra Wide Width' versions.
 This is a huge plus and makes the shoe accessible to a much broader audience.
 For those who constantly struggle with narrow fits, the wide option is a game-changer.
 As one wearer noted, "I love the wide-toe bed as I don't have a wide foot, but I just like the extra room."
 This really speaks to the accommodating nature of the fit if you get the right size and width.

-There isn't much of a break-in period to speak of.
-The materials are pliable enough out of the box that they feel pretty consistent from the first wear.
-The firmness of the midsole doesn't really change over time; what you feel on day one is pretty much what you'll get on day fifty.
-The initial comfort comes more from the spaciousness of the upper rather than a plush, cushioned feel underfoot.
+There isn’t much of a break-in period.
+The materials feel consistent from the first wear, and the midsole firmness doesn’t really change over time.
+The initial “nice” feeling comes more from the roomy upper than from a plush, pillow-soft underfoot ride.

 Love the comfort features?